Grant Mitchell (EastEnders): Background

 In the latter part of 1989 EastEnders executive producer Michael Ferguson, had taken over from Mike Gibbon.
 Ferguson had previously been a producer on ITV's The Bill – a hard-hitting and successful police drama, which seemed to be challenging EastEnders in providing a realistic vision of modern life in London.
 Due to his success on The Bill, Peter Cregeen, the Head of Series at the BBC, poached Ferguson to become executive producer of EastEnders.

 Following a relatively unsuccessful inclination towards comedic storylines throughout 1989, Ferguson decided to take the soap in a new direction in 1990.
 Big changes were implemented both off-screen and on-screen.
 Ferguson altered the way the episodes were produced, changed the way the storylines were conceptualised and introduced a far greater amount of location work than had previously been seen.
 EastEnders scriptwriter Colin Brake has said that it was a challenging period, but "the results on-screen were a programme with a new sense of vitality, and a programme more in touch with the real world than it had been for a while".

 As a consequence of these changes, a large number of characters, including Marge Green (Pat Coombs), Julie Cooper (Louise Plowright), Trevor Short (Phil McDermott) and Paul Priestly (Mark Thrippleton), were axed in early 1990 as the new production machine cleared way for a new direction and new characters.
 Two major new characters, the Mitchell brothers, made their first appearance in February 1990.
 Ferguson wanted to introduce a couple of young men who would bring an air of danger, characters who would be "unpredictable" and "bursting with energy".
 Phil and Grant Mitchell went on to become major long-term characters, rooted firmly at the heart of the series.

 Casting

 To cast Phil and Grant Mitchell many actors were screen-tested together.
 This was done to assure that the chosen actors – who would work predominantly alongside each other – had a strong rapport and physical resemblance.
 Producer Corinne Hollingworth has commented: "There were some good actors we had to turn down because we couldn't find the 'right' brother".
 Ross Kemp was chosen to play Grant.
 Kemp was an actor with a stocky, muscular build and shaven hair, making him an ideal choice to play one of Walford's latest "tough-men".
 Steve McFadden was given the role of Phil.
-Both actors worked well and convincingly together and both shared similar physical characteristics, such as short cropped hair and a "round, open face" – facial characteristics also shared by Danniella Westbrook, who was chosen to play their sister Samantha partly because of this (the role was later recast, with Kim Medcalf taking over).
+Both actors worked well and convincingly together and both shared similar physical characteristics, such as short cropped hair and a "round, open face" – facial characteristics also shared by Danniella Westbrook, who was chosen to play their sister Samantha partly because of this.